 They will add some heft to your dish, so you can reduce the amount of pasta used, or just bake it all in a larger casserole dish.
 If using fresh basil, tear and garnish your Baked Ziti after removing it from the oven.

-Veggies can easily be prepped in advance and kept in the fridge for up to 3 days before using.
+Veggies can easily be prepped in advance and kept in the fridge for up to 3 days before use.

 This recipe BURSTS in the Dish